 Beta Analytic is ISO 17025 accredited, has no direct exposure to artificial carbon-14 and has demonstrated capability to perform ASTM D6866 testing—the three requirements needed to be accepted as a testing lab for the USDA’s BioPreferred Program.

-Beta Analytic’s standard biobased content testing service delivers high-quality results in 5-7 business days.
-A faster service is also available.
+Beta Analytic’s standard biobased content testing service delivers high-quality results.
 For inquiries, call 305-662-7760 or use this contact form.

 This entry was posted on Monday, November 26th, 2018 and is filed under Beta Analytic Updates .